Runtime Governance · MIT · Self-hosted

 Enforcement Opt-in.
 Dev forgets to add it.
 It doesn't run.
 Mandatory.
 Policy-driven.
 No bypass.

 Audit log Console logs scattered across 5 different repos.
 Centralized.
 Immutable.
-Queryable by proposal ID.
+Queryable by intent ID.

 Cross-team Siloed per framework.
 Engineering can't see Marketing's queue.
 One queue.
 Every agent.
 Every team.
 Every framework.

 Identity The agent is code.
 No verified sender.
 No accountability.
-Every proposal has a verified sender.
-Signed manifest.
+Every intent has a verified sender.
+Agent registry enforced.

 Policy Hardcoded per agent.
 Inconsistent.
 Not shareable.
 Shared YAML policies.
 Same rules across every agent.